v-pbartley/openhack-mc4h/Challenge-03/Readme.md

 Welcome to Challenge-03!

-In this challenge you will learn how to use the [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) tool to bulk-ingest data into Azure API for FHIR.
+In this challenge, you will learn how to use the [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) tool to bulk-ingest data into Azure API for FHIR.

 ## Background